Finding Your Personality Type

 Personality-type assessments come in many forms, from interviews to observer evaluations.
 The most popular is in the form of a questionnaire; the subject answers a series of questions regarding their situational preferences, level of agreement with a provided statement, and more.
 There are several personality quizzes available online, as well as professionally administered self-report inventories like the Myers-Briggs Type Indicator (MBTI) and The Big 5 Personality Test.

 It's important to remember that the personality descriptions within a personality type test are not meant to be absolute they only provide a broad overview of typical traits.
 People have dynamic, multifaceted personalities that may change with time and circumstances.
-Given this reality, you may receive some results from your test that seem completely accurate and perhaps others that aren’t.
+Given this reality, you may receive some results from a personality test that seem completely accurate and perhaps others that aren’t.

 Getty